The Value of Proper Tooling – Not Everything is a Hammer or a Nail

 Now, to be clear, this doesn’t mean scripting is the wrong tool.
 It doesn’t even mean that leaving certain activities as manual tasks is wrong.
 The optimally automated network of the future is going to be managed by a toolbox that includes scripts, manual activities, orchestrators, and controllers.

-To learn more tips to overcome the common barriers to network automation, check our upcoming webinar with Light Reading.
+To learn more tips to overcome the common barriers to network automation, check our upcoming ebook with Light Reading.